kinectron/kinectron/memory-bank/progress.md

   - Point cloud visualization is displayed
   - The "Stop Stream" button in streamTest.html properly stops the stream on both client and server sides

+### Skeleton Feed Implementation

+- **Status**: Completed and working correctly
+- **Implementation**:
+  - Fixed initialization issue that prevented the feed from working on first button click
+  - Simplified the body tracking initialization process based on the legacy code pattern
+  - Implemented a more robust approach to starting and stopping the body tracking system
+  - Improved error handling with try/catch blocks and more graceful error recovery
+  - Enhanced state management to prevent multiple overlapping initialization attempts
+  - Added detailed logging to help diagnose issues
+  - Ensured proper cleanup of previous tracking sessions before starting new ones
+- **Current Behavior**:
+  - Users can start the skeleton feed from the client, which activates the Kinect body tracking
+  - The skeleton feed works correctly on the first button click
+  - Body data is successfully transmitted from hardware to client
+  - Basic skeleton visualization is displayed in the client
+  - The "Stop Stream" button properly stops the stream on both client and server sides

 ### Debugging System Implementation

 - **Status**: Completed and working correctly